belovedpearl/Green_Space-PP1/README.md

 * Footer on service page was not properly presented, looking through the html code, I realised a wrong id was inserted.

+* Cursor on submit button was noticed to be in arrow.
+   * Changing cursor setting to pointer fixed this.

+* Table used in the contact form gave more margin between the cells ob changing the display to block.
+   * Changing the table tag to unordered list gave the list equal spacing when changed to block display.
+* Textarea was noticed to be smaller than the other inputs on small screen.
+   * Adjusting the style on the textarea fixed this.

+### Unfixed Bugs

+  * I noticed errors in the console which is a result of the embeded google map.
+It displays appropriately, I feel it is above my current knowledge.

+  * Some of my commit statements are not so specific but it was improved upon in subsequent commits.

 ---

 ## Deployment

 ---

+### GitHub Pages

 * The project was deployed via Github Pages.